iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

 * Exit Outlook.
 * Start Registry Editor.
 * Locate and then select one of the following registry subkeys:
+    * Manually create the path in the registry if it does not currently exist.
+    * `14.01 means Outlook version number, it may be different on your system.

 ```
 HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\Outlook\Preferences
 HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\14.0\Outlook\Preferences
 ```

-Notes:

-    * Manually create the path in the registry if it does not currently exist.
-    * `14.01 means Outlook version number, it may be different on your system.

 * Add the following registry data under this subkey: